aymanxdev/docker/README.md

-docker ps // lists all the container that are currently running docker exec -it 'container's hash id' bash // exits and the list goes the hash refernced container bash docker stop 'container's hash id' // stops the running container
+docker ps // lists all the container that are currently running docker exec -it 'container's hash id' bash // exits and the list goes the hash refernced container bash docker stop 'container's hash id' // stops the running container docker run -it -p 3000:3000 // container port to host (our machine) port. this way will be able to run it on locally on port 3000 from the container
 ```